libyui/libyui/libyui-ncurses/doc/nctable-and-nctree.md

 doing a numeric comparison when possible.

-On the NCurses-Pkg side this also uses libzypp calls do compare packages against each other by package size.
+The NCurses-Pkg NCPkgTable widget has its own sort strategy that uses libzypp calls for comparing packages against each other, e.g. by package size.

 ### Interactive Sorting